-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate
+Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2004.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2004.

-B4 Initial 2004 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking 575 B5 Of the initial 2004 cohort, how many did not persist and did not graduate for the 0 B6 Final 2004 cohort, after adjusting for allowable exclusions: (subtract question B5 from 575 B7 Of the initial 2004 cohort, how many completed the program in four years or less (by 31 B8 Of the initial 2004 cohort, how many completed the program in more than four years 37 B9 Of the initial 2004 cohort, how many completed the program in more than five years but 13 B10 Total graduating within six years (sum of questions B7, B8, and B9): 81 B11 Six-year graduation rate for 2004 cohort (question B10 divided by question B6): 14%
+B4 Initial 2004 cohort of first-time, full-time bachelor's (or equivalent) degree-seeking undergraduate students; total all students: B5 Of the initial 2004 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B6 Final 2004 cohort, after adjusting for allowable exclusions: (subtract question B5 from question B4) 0 B7 Of the initial 2004 cohort, how many completed the program in four years or less (by August 31, 2008): B8 Of the initial 2004 cohort, how many completed the program in more than four years but in five years or less (after August 31, 2008 and by August 31, 2009): В9 Of the initial 2004 cohort, how many completed the program in more than five years but in six years or less (after August 31, 2009 and by August 31, 2010): B10 Total graduating within six years (sum of questions B7, B8, and B9): 0 B11 Six-year graduation rate for 2004 cohort (question B10 divided by question B6): #DIV/0!